ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 Jessica's overall message was "Great things take time" she looked back at her early life and career and saw the imposter syndrome and lessons she learned on the way to becoming a CISO.
 She highlighted the barrier of being told you just don't get this or these are the basics and if you don't understand them then you need to quit.
-This is something she's heard from a lot of woman, and she reckons is one of the reasons we don't have women in tech.
+This is something she's heard from a lot of women, and she reckons is one of the reasons we don't have women in tech.
 She highlighted J.F.
 Kennedy's trip to NASA and asked one of the leaders, an engineer and a janitor what they were doing.
 All three gave the same answer - we're going to the moon.
 She highlighted how important it was that everyone within an org knows what the goal is.
 She then turned this question on the audience and said do we as a security industry know what the goal is.
 The